symfony/symfony-docs/security/user_providers.rst

 Most applications don't need to create a custom provider.
 If you store users in a database, a LDAP server or a configuration file, Symfony supports that.
-However, if you're loading users from a custom location (e.g. via an API or legacy database connection), you'll need to create a custom user provider.
+However, if you are loading users from a custom location (e.g. via an API or legacy database connection), you will need to create a custom user provider.

-First, make sure you've followed the :doc:`Security Guide </security>` to create your ``User`` class.
+First, make sure you have followed the :doc:`Security Guide </security>` to create your ``User`` class.

 If you used the ``make:user`` command to create your ``User`` class (and you